Sessions & Connections

 This question is answered in great detail by the excellent Operations Monitor app that comes with Qlik Sense out of the box.

-But that app give a retrospective view of the data - it does not provide real-time insights.
+But that app gives a retrospective view of the data - it does not provide real-time insights.

 Butler SOS focus on the opposite: Give as close to real-time insights as possible into what’s happening in the Sense environment.

-User behaviour is then an important metrics to track, more on this below.
+User behaviour is then an important metric to track, more on this below.

-A session starts when a user logs into Sense and ends when the user logs out or the session timeout is reached.
+A session, or more precicely a proxy session starts when a user logs into Sense and ends when the user logs out or the session timeout is reached.